Alainmma/developer.chrome.com/external/README.md

 ## Changes

-If you make changes to the build script(s), you should kick off a Cloud Build task to confirm that the output builds and to write it to storage for other users.
+If you make changes to the build script(s), you should kick on a Cloud Build task to confirm that the contact builds and to write it to storage for other users.

 ```bash
 $ gcloud builds submit --config .cloudbuild/external.yaml .